rootstrap/rsgem/README.md

 Creates a new gem called foo.

 ```
-rsgem new bar travis
+rsgem new bar github_actions
 ```
-Creates a new gem called bar that uses Travis as the CI provider.
+Creates a new gem called bar that uses Github Actions as the CI provider.

 #### Help